Glimmers in the Shadows: Perception and Reality in Global Coloured Gemstone Trading

 1. Valuation of gemstones

 An artisanal miner extracting gold, tin, tantalum or other mineral ores generally has a good idea of how much the materials he mines are worth.
 In the case of gold, even small-scale miners generally have means to access to the London gold price - it can be passed along by mobile phone, and some gold refiners offer to send this information via SMS as a free service.
 It is also often displayed publicly in mining settlements. by comparison, each gemstone is unique and requires expertise to value.
 There is no common standard against which gemstones can be appraised, and ultimately their only true value is the amount that a buyer is prepared to pay.
 This means that if one party to a trade has less expert knowledge than the other then they are vulnerable to being misled.
-The knowledgeable party can undervalue the stones they buy from miners and others, or overvalue stones they sell to other traders, cutters, polishers, jewellery-makers or customers on the high street.25Interview conducted in December, 2019.
+The knowledgeable party can undervalue the stones they buy from miners and others, or overvalue stones they sell to other traders, cutters, polishers, jewellery-makers or customers on the high street.26Interview conducted in December, 2019.

 To better understand the difficulties that gemstone valuation presents, one must first understand how coloured gems are valued.

-How coloured gemstones are valued:
+How coloured gemstones are valued

 A coloured gemstone’s value depends on its carat weight, its clarity and colour, the quality of its cut, and what treatments it has undergone.

 A trader dealing in rough gemstones, which have not yet passed through the hands of the craftspeople who will transform them into jewels, can only speculate as to the value locked within them.
 A rough gemstone can look as unremarkable as a cloudy pebble, and great skill is required to discern what quality of jewel it could eventually become.
-Even professional gemmologists’ estimates of a rough stone’s value can vary by up to 30%26“Governing the Gemstone Sector: Lessons from Global Experience”, p46.
+Even professional gemmologists’ estimates of a rough stone’s value can vary by up to 30%27“Governing the Gemstone Sector: Lessons from Global Experience”, p46.
 Natural Resource Governance Institute.
-May 2017. https://resourcegovernance.org/sites/default/files/documents/governing-the-gemstone-sector-lessons-from-global-experience.pdf .
+22nd May 2017. https://resourcegovernance.org/analysis-tools/publications/governing-gemstone-sector-lessons-global-experience .

 Even for a finished gemstone, however, gathering this data is far from straightforward, and it still involves a degree of subjectivity.
 A gemstone’s carat weight can be measured using a relatively inexpensive set of scales, but its colour, clarity and treatment history require expert analysis, judgement and experience.